strapi/strapi/docs/v3.x/guides/databases.md

 `mongodb://paulbocuse:<password>@strapi-heroku-shard-00-00-oxxxo.mongodb.net:27017,strapi-heroku-shard-00-01-oxxxo.mongodb.net:27017,strapi-heroku-shard-00-02-oxxxo.mongodb.net:27017/test?ssl=true&replicaSet=Strapi-Heroku-shard-0&authSource=admin&retryWrites=true&w=majority`

+You must use remove some string and it has to look like so:

+`mongodb://paulbocuse:<password>@strapi-heroku-shard-00-00-oxxxo.mongodb.net:27017,strapi-heroku-shard-00-01-oxxxo.mongodb.net:27017,strapi-heroku-shard-00-02-oxxxo.mongodb.net:27017/test?ssl=true`

 ::: warning
 Please note the `<password>` after your `username`.
 In this example, after `mongodb://paulbocuse:`.
 You will need to replace the `<password>` with the password you created earlier for this user in your **MongoDB Atlas** account.
 :::